solidpayorg/gitmark/README.md

 The first use case for gitmark is marking of reputation trees, but it can be applied to any git system where the history is important

+For more technical information take a look at [SCHEMA.md](./SCHEMA.md)

 ## Recent git marks

 - [Github](https://github.com/search?o=desc&q=%22gitmark+%22&s=committer-date&type=Commits)